ivonederlof/xlf-translator/README.md

 # Xlf-translator

 This library could be used to automate translations with google translate for i18n.
-I mainly use it for generating the right files, where we can send the files form csv to real humans for translation.

 ## Getting Started

 First install this project with npm.
-Then add a a ```translator.config.json``` in the root directory of you angular project.
+Then add a ```translator.config.json``` file in the root directory of you angular project.

 ### Installing

-Just simply use npm to install the package
+Simply use npm to install the package

 ```
 npm install xlf-translator --save